-We anticipate that the course will also fully satisfy the academic requirement for registration as an Incorporated Engineer (full IEng accreditation), as well as part of the academic requirement for registration as a Chartered Engineer (partial CEng accreditation).
+The course offers full exemption from the British Computer Society’s professional examinations, allowing graduates to attain professional membership of the Society (MBCS) after a shortened period of relevant experience and training.
+The course also fulfils the academic requirement for registration as an Incorporated Engineer (full IEng accreditation) and part of the academic requirement for registration as a Chartered Engineer (partial CEng accreditation).

 We take great care to make the transition from school or college to university as smooth as possible.
 Project groups of four students meet for weekly reviews with a personal group tutor.
 This both ensures continuity and helps you get to know your tutor – something that’s particularly important in your first year.